dustinwhisman/dustinwhisman.com/pages/writing/learning-in-public/relearning-angular.md

 Some of the things that struck me as strange might just take some time to get used to.
 Some architectural concepts are intriguing, and I look forward to going deeper as I keep working with Angular.

 Do I have qualms?
 Of course, but that would be true for any framework.
-My biggest complaint is the bundle size–for the project I was using to learn, it came out to 76.41 kB uncompressed, which is simply too much for what I built.
+My biggest complaint is the bundle size—for the project I was using to learn, it came out to 76.41 kB uncompressed, which is simply too much for what I built.
 I also don't love the SPA-centric focus, but maybe Angular Universal helps with these things?
 I just don't know at this point.

 Anyway, I look forward to learning more as I keep working with it.
 At the very least, it's interesting to see how the approaches for common problems differ between the major frameworks.